 By using a cache plugin you can bypass the server-side creation of the page and provide the user with a saved version of the page implementing load times considerably.
 All of the commercial or free caching plugins for WordPress are excellent options, but if you’re running Uncode we’d recommend giving WP Rocket a try first (even if this is a commercial plugin).

 Setting up WP Rocket is relatively simple.
 You’ll just need to read about the tool’s basic settings or ask their awesome support.
 WP Rocket should run perfectly alongside Uncode right out of the box.
 However, there are a couple of settings you should change to get the most out of this integration.
+We recommend that you use at least wp-rocket_2.10.7.

 Second uncheck the LazyLoad option in Basic tab.
 Now, save your changes and head over to the Uncode > Theme Options > Performances.
 Once you’re in, you’ll want to turn on the Asynchronous Adaptive Image feature, screenshot.